James Earle Fraser (sculptor): Life and career

 Among his earliest works were sculptural pieces at the World's Columbian Exposition of 1893 and, for the 1915 Panama–Pacific International Exposition in San Francisco, one of his most famous pieces, End of the Trail.
-Also for the San Francisco Exposition, Fraser created a "mate" to "End of the Trail," called "The Pioneer".
-While both were meant to be cast in bronze, material shortages due to World War I prevented this.
-After the Exposition, the original plaster statues were moved to Mooney's Grove Park in Visalia, CA. Exposed to the elements, they slowly deteriorated.
-"The Pioneer" was destroyed in an earthquake, while "End of the Trail" was obtained by the National Cowboy & Western Heritage Museum in 1968 and restored.
+While End of the Trail was meant to be cast in bronze, material shortages due to World War I prevented this.
+After the Exposition, the original plaster statue was moved to Mooney's Grove Park in Visalia, California.
+Exposed to the elements, it slowly deteriorated.
+End of the Trail was obtained by the National Cowboy & Western Heritage Museum in 1968 and restored.
 The restored statue is currently on display in the entryway of the Oklahoma City museum, and the original that sat in Visalia, CA, was replaced with a bronze replica.
 The original bronze replica is located in Shaler Park, in Waupun, Wisconsin.
 The statue was commissioned by inventor and sculptor Clarence Addison Shaler and donated to the City of Waupun on June 23, 1929.

 Fraser's work in Washington includes The Authority of Law and The Contemplation of Justice at the U.S. Supreme Court; the south pediment and statues at the National Archives; Alexander Hamilton and Albert Gallatin at the U.S. Treasury; and the Second Division Monument, completed with the firm of architect John Russell Pope.
 His commissions also include coins and medals, such as the World War I Victory Medal, the Navy Cross, and the Indian Head (Buffalo) nickel.
 This coin was discontinued after 1938, but has since been reprised in 2001 on a US commemorative coin, and more recently on a gold buffalo one ounce gold bullion coin.

 Fraser’s major works include two heroic bronze equestrian statues titled The Arts of Peace, designed for the entrance to the Rock Creek and Potomac Parkway, behind the Lincoln Memorial.
 The pair was a companion to sculptor Leo Friedlander's The Arts of War, installed immediately to the south at the east end of Arlington Memorial Bridge.
 The groups had been designed in the 1930s but were not cast until the 1950s, because of a shortage of metals during World War II.